Acupuncture Treatment Oakville

 Acupuncture is an integral part of Traditional Chinese Medicine, and has been adapted by western medicine to treat muscle and joint conditions.
-Our Oakville Acupuncturist stimulates specific points on the body to relieve pain in both the area of the needling and areas further away.
+Our Oakville Acupuncture Provider Dr. Jenn stimulates specific points on the body to relieve pain in both the area of the needling and areas further away.
 The most common method uses very thin, metal needles to penetrate the skin and stimulate specific points in the body.

 What Is Acupuncture?